szczesniak-piotr/traffic-sign-recognition/README.md

-# traffic-sign-recognition
+# Traffic Sign Recognition
 A Deep Neural Network to perform traffic sign recognition

-Link to the dataset used in this application: https://www.kaggle.com/valentynsichkar/traffic-signs-preprocessed
+#Link to the dataset used in this application:
+https://www.kaggle.com/valentynsichkar/traffic-signs-preprocessed